TDA-Jyamiti/fzz/README.md

 ```python
 fzz = pyfzz()
 ```
-Now you can use the instance to compute barcodes by invoking `fzz.compute_zigzag(data)`. `data` should be a list of tuples where each tuple consists of an insertion (`i`) or deletion (`d`) and the simplex being inserted or deleted; the simplex is denoted as a list of vertices, increasingly ordered.
-For example a small code snippet should look like this:
+Now you can use the instance to compute barcodes by invoking `fzz.compute_zigzag(data)`. `data` encodes the input zigzag filtration which should be a list of tuples where each tuple consists of an insertion (`i`) or deletion (`d`) and the simplex being inserted or deleted; the simplex is denoted as a list of vertices, increasingly ordered.
+For example, a small code snippet should look like this:

 ```python
 fzz = pyfzz()
 data = [('i', [0]), ('i', [1]), ('i', [0, 1]), ('d', [0, 1]), ('d', [1])]
 bars = fzz.compute_zigzag(data)
 ```
 `bars` contains the barcode, a list of tuples, where each tuple is of the form `(b, d, p)` with `b` denoting the birth index, `d` denoting the death index and `p` being the homology dimension.
+For additional details about the format of a filtration, please consult the section [Filtration format](#filtration-format).

 Alternatively you can use `fzz.read_file('sample_filt')` to read the zigzag filtration and `fzz.write_file('sample_filt_pers', bars)` to write the barcodes to a file.
-The file format is described in the subsection titled [Using from command line](#using-from-command-line)
+The file format is described in the section [Filtration format](#filtration-format).